HenrykHaniewicz/PulseBlast/README.md

-It is suggested to have the most up-to-date of the packages listed.
+It is suggested to have the most up-to-date versions of the packages listed.
 To upgrade all python packages at once, try the following command:

 ```shell
 pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1  | xargs -n1 pip install -U